 Senckenberg Collection Rules

-Principles for dealing with the research collections and exhibition objects at the institutes of the Senckenberg Nature Research Society (SGN)
+Principles for dealing with the research collections and exhibition objects at the institutes of the Senckenberg – Leibniz Institution for Biodiversity and Earth System Research (SGN)

 According to its constitution, Senckenberg is tasked with conducting natural history research and making the results available to the public through publications, outreach events, presentations, teaching, and its natural history museums.
 Founded in 1817 at the suggestion of Johann Wolfgang von Goethe, Senckenberg, with its over 40 million collection items (specimens or series) and around 7,000 m² of exhibition space in three public museums located at Frankfurt, Dresden and Görlitz, respectively, is not only one of the largest, but also one of the most traditional institutions of its kind.
 This tradition calls for a careful and ethically responsible management with the precious, often unique scientific collections and publicly exhibited collection items entrusted to Senckenberg.

-The collection rules presented here represent a commitment by the Senckenberg Nature Research Society.
+The collection rules presented here represent a commitment by the Senckenberg – Leibniz Institution for Biodiversity and Earth System Research (SGN).
 Besides following the principles of the “ICOM Code of Ethics for Museums”, they also take into account national and international law and the specific local traditions of the historical collections in Frankfurt, Dresden, Görlitz, Weimar, Tübingen and Müncheberg as well as the specific rules for research and display collections of natural history.

-1.4) The Senckenberg collection rules are not to be seen as legal regulations.
+1.4.
+The Senckenberg collection rules are not to be seen as legal regulations.
 Rather, they describe the scientific and ethical principles of dealing with the Senckenberg research and display collections.
 They were developed under broad participation of employees at all locations.
 Their structure and principles were reviewed by the Scientific Advisory Board and subsequently adopted by the boards and committees of the society.
-These rules will continuously be adapted to new developments in the Senckenberg Society and according to necessities in science and collection techniques.
+These rules will continuously be adapted to new developments in science and collection techniques.

 The scientific collections of Senckenberg encompass recent and fossil flora and fauna (including human remains) and abiotic geological specimens (including meteorites).
 The collection is expanded through targeted research projects.
 Individual specimens and entire collections are obtained through purchases, exchanges, donations, legacies, or field work.